 What is additive manufacturing?

 You have certainly heard of 3D printing.
-This manufacturing process, which consists of printing an object layer by layer, is today considered to be the fourth industrial revolution.
-Formerly used for rapid prototyping of objects, additive manufacturing has climbed many levels in less than two decades.
-Spotlight on this innovative technology that will significantly change the future of our world.
+This manufacturing process, which consists in printing, layers by layer an object, is today considered to be the fourth industrial revolution.
+Formerly used for the rapid prototyping of objects, the additive manufacturing has climbed many levels, in less than two decades.
+Full lights on this innovative technology that will significantly upset the future of our world.

-3D printing is another name given to additive manufacturing .
-This process refers to a process of designing and manufacturing objects, layer by layer.
-The industrial, automotive, technical and aerospace sectors are those where there is greater demand for this mode of production.
-Unlike subtractive manufacturing, 3D printing allows objects to be produced based on a model designed in a 3D file.
+3D printing is the other name given to additive manufacturing .
+This process designates a process for the design and manufacturing of objects, layer after layer.
+The industrial, automotive, technical and aerospace sectors are those where this production method is more requested.
+Unlike subtractive manufacturing, 3D printing makes it possible to carry out objects based on a model designed in 3D file.

-The use of specific software ensures the division of the object into several slices.
-These will then be assembled in successive layers.
-The assembly and solidification of the different layers are done using a 3D printer in order to obtain a finished product.
-The creation of the piece is done by adding all the layers.
+The use of specific software ensures the cutting of the object in several tranches.
+These will then be assembled by successive layers.
+The assembly and solidification of the different layers are made thanks to a 3D printer in order to obtain a finished product.
+The creation of the part is done by adding all the layers.

 The appearance of additive manufacturing dates back to the year 2000.
-At that time, it was used for rapid prototyping.
-In doing so, technological advances have made it possible to develop a wide choice of possibilities for both the size and shape of the parts to be produced.
-Various materials like plastic, plaster, metal, WPC or fiberglass have allowed manufacturers to create parts of different series.
+At that time, it was used to make rapid prototyping.
+In doing so, technological advances have made it possible to develop a wide choice of possibilities both for the size and for the shape of the parts to be produced.
+Various materials such as plastic, plaster, metal, WPC or fiberglass allowed manufacturers to create parts of different series.

-These materials are also used for the production of parts intended for surgery, aeronautics and many other fields.
-We can cite the production of models, luxury products, jewelry, prostheses, implants, houses and even everyday accessories.
-3D printing can offer high design quality and fine finishing thanks to its innovative features.
+These materials are also used for the production of parts intended for surgery, aeronautics and in many other areas.
+You can cite the production of models, luxury products, jewelry, prostheses, implants, houses and even everyday accessories.
+3D printing can offer a high design quality and a neat finish thanks to its innovative features.

 Speed of job completion is one of the main advantages of additive manufacturing.
 From now on, thanks to CAD software, you will do without the expertise of the numerous engineers that you had to bring together to design any object or part.
 From now on, the different stages of manufacturing an object are done in a very short time.
 Thus, 3D saves time which has a positive impact on business productivity.